singhalanirudh18/singhalanirudh18.github.io/experience.md

 title: Experience
 ---

-During my short professional journey, I got the opportunity to acquire diverse experience in the fields of research, product and teaching.
-I started my journey as a researcher by interning in Media and Data Science Research Lab, Adobe followed by various <a href="/research">research projects</a>.
-I had the opportunity to work closely with a growing startup <a href="https://okcredit.in/">OkCredit</a> as a summer intern which helped me get insights into entrepreneurship culture in India.
+During my short professional journey, I got the opportunity to acquire diverse experience in research, product, and teaching.
+As a researcher, I started my journey by interning in Media and Data Science Research Lab, Adobe, followed by various <a href="/research">research projects</a>.
+I had the opportunity to work closely with a growing startup <a href="https://okcredit.in/">OkCredit</a> as a summer intern, which helped me get insights into India's entrepreneurship culture.
 During my time as a Teaching Assistant, I taught students from different disciplines.

 <h2>Work Experience</h2>
 <ul>